 3GS is the first iPhone with an internal compass - Augmented Reality (AR) apps use your phone's GPS to know where you are and the compass to know which direction you're looking at.
 Then these two apps can tell you what you're looking at that's written up in Wikipedia and/or Cyclopedia -- the beginnings of augmented reality that I first depicted in EARTH.

-Increasing the activity of beta brain waves can make people move in
+Increasing the activity of beta brain waves can make people move in slow motion.

 By disabling a gene involved in an important biochemical signaling pathway involving a protein called target of rapamycin (TOR), scientists have discovered a way to mimic the anti-aging benefits of caloric restriction, allowing mice to live longer and healthier lives. nu?
 I still hold to my wager.
 We’ll find that humans already throw most of these switches.
 For us, it won't be that easy.